Yossi/agent-stats-utils/README.md

 ###weekly/monthly
 This is the main reason all this was written.
-Grabs the weekly (or monthly) page for your group and extracts the top 10 agents for each category.
-Ties for 10th place are all included.
+Grabs the weekly (or monthly) page for your group and extracts the top *N* agents for each category.
+Ties for *N*th place are all included.
 Also includes a ding summary for the week or month (see above: summary).
 Formats everything with G+ markup so it looks decent when you post to G+.

+###update_group_names
+Comapres the group names from the database to the names online.
+If a name has changed, you are offered the opportunity to update it.
+You will need to update the names in crontab manually after you update the database names.

 ## Stat validation
 Often stats get screwed up.
 Usually because agent-stats.com botched the OCR.